eik-lib/website/docs/server_sink.md

  * [Google Cloud Storage](https://github.com/eik-lib/sink-gcs)

-Please feel free to let us know if your have a custom sink you would like to have listen.
+Please feel free to let us know if you have a custom sink you would like to have listed.

 ## Implementing a custom sink